Trump trade war delivers farm boom in Brazil, gloom in Iowa

 Boone lays smack in the state’s center, surrounded by miles of row crops, hogs and poultry.
 Farmland values here fell 12 percent from 2012 to 2017, according to Iowa State University.
 Worries about the U.S.-China trade war loomed over the recent Farm Progress show, which comes to town every other year.

 Equipment dealer Lee Randall jotted down prices at an auction of used tractors and implements at the show.
-Prices have dropped on trade tensions and low crop prices, he said, shaking his head as a green and yellow Deere & Co combine sold for $118,000 and another fetched $82,000.
+Prices have dropped on trade tensions and low crop prices, he said, shaking his head as a green and yellow Deere & Co (DE.N) combine sold for $118,000 and another fetched $82,000.

 “Five years ago you could have added 30 percent to every one of these pieces,” said Randall, whose business, Randall Brothers, is based in Ohio.

-Nearby, Brett Begemann, chief operating officer for Bayer Crop Science said farmers were likewise scrutinizing purchases of seeds and chemicals.
+Nearby, Brett Begemann, chief operating officer for Bayer Crop Science (BAYGn.DE) said farmers were likewise scrutinizing purchases of seeds and chemicals.
 The trade dispute is making it difficult for Bayer to predict 2019 earnings for its agriculture unit.

-A two-hour drive north of Boone in Algona, Iowa, a town of about 5,500 people, farm doldrums are crimping business at the local Deere and Harley-Davidson Inc dealerships, the operators said.
+A two-hour drive north of Boone in Algona, Iowa, a town of about 5,500 people, farm doldrums are crimping business at the local Deere and Harley-Davidson Inc (HOG.N) dealerships, the operators said.

 “Ultimately this area lives and dies by the farmer,” said Jim Wilcox, an owner of the Harley store.